janya0802/vsdpackaging/MODULE2.md

 ---

-# 🔁 Flip Chip Packaging – Mass Reflow and Thermo-Compression Flow
+# 🔁 Lecture 8 - Flip Chip Packaging – Mass Reflow and Thermo-Compression Flow

 **Flip Chip Packaging** is an advanced packaging technique where the die is flipped upside down, and **solder bumps** are used to connect the chip directly to the substrate.
 This enables high-density, high-performance, and compact interconnects, ideal for modern electronics.